mutasim77/knowledge-sharing/Probability and Statictics/README.md

 ### Skewness: 📈
 - Skewness measures the asymmetry of the data distribution.
 It indicates whether the data is skewed to the left or right, or if it's symmetrically distributed around the mean.
-- Positive skewness: Data is skewed to the right, with a long tail on the right side.
+- **Positive skewness:** Data is skewed to the right, with a long tail on the right side.
-- Negative skewness: Data is skewed to the left, with a long tail on the left side.
+- **Negative skewness:** Data is skewed to the left, with a long tail on the left side.
-- Symmetric distribution: Data is evenly distributed around the mean, with no skewness.
+- **Symmetric distribution:** Data is evenly distributed around the mean, with no skewness.
 - Skewness helps us understand if there are extreme values on one side of the distribution.

 ### Kurtosis: 📊
 - Kurtosis measures the peakedness or flatness of the data distribution.
 It tells us how sharply or smoothly the data rises and falls around the mean.
-- Positive kurtosis: Data has a high peak and heavy tails, indicating a sharp, peaked distribution.
+- **Positive kurtosis:** Data has a high peak and heavy tails, indicating a sharp, peaked distribution.
-- Negative kurtosis: Data has a flat peak and light tails, indicating a flat, dispersed distribution.
+- **Negative kurtosis:** Data has a flat peak and light tails, indicating a flat, dispersed distribution.
-- Moderate kurtosis: Data has a moderate peak and tail behavior.
+- **Moderate kurtosis:** Data has a moderate peak and tail behavior.
 - Kurtosis helps us understand if the data is concentrated around the mean or spread out.

+## Distribution of Data 🐌
+The distribution of data refers to how the values or observations in a dataset are spread out or arranged.
+Understanding the distribution helps us grasp the patterns, tendencies, and variability within the data.
+Data distributions can be categorized into two main types:

+### Symmetrical Distribution: 🛎️
+- In a symmetrical distribution, data is evenly spread around the center point, forming a `balanced` shape.
+The most common example is the `normal distribution`, where data is symmetrically distributed around the mean, forming a bell-shaped curve.

+### Asymmetrical Distribution: 📈📉
+- In an asymmetrical distribution, data is not evenly spread out, and the shape of the distribution is skewed to one side.
+There are two types:
+   - **Positive skew:** Data is skewed to the right, with a long tail on the right side.
+   - **Negative skew:** Data is skewed to the left, with a long tail on the left side.

+Understanding the type of distribution helps us interpret the characteristics and patterns present in the data, guiding us in selecting appropriate statistical analyses and making informed decisions.